Is installing a dehumidifier the best option for reducing relative humidity inside your home? The answer is “sometimes, but not always.”

 - If you have an oversized AC, you need to lower the thermostat to reduce humidity.
 By lowering the temperature on your thermostat to reduce humidity, you end up with higher energy bills.

-What does all of this mean with respect to dehumidifiers?
-If you think you need a dehumidifier, you might just have an oversized air conditioner, a really leaky home, or both.
+What does all of this mean concerning dehumidifiers?
+If you think you need a dehumidifier, you might just have an oversized air conditioner, a leaky home, or both.

 Good question!
 Dehumidifiers are useful in the following situations: